Wall Street Pummels AGNC Investment Corp. (AGNC) After Recent Earnings Report

 AGNC Investment Corp.
-(NASDAQ:AGNC) went up by 1.13% from its latest closing price compared to the recent 1-year high of $17.11.
-The company’s stock price has collected 0.35% of gains in the last five trading sessions.
+(NASDAQ:AGNC) went down by -0.61% from its latest closing price compared to the recent 1-year high of $16.99.
+The company’s stock price has collected 3.16% of gains in the last five trading sessions.

 Is It Worth Investing in AGNC Investment Corp.
 (NASDAQ :AGNC) Right Now?